marina8888/library-catalogue/README.md

 5. Write a C++ program, which will use the above classes.
 Use as many of the C++ and C++ Standard Library features as you can.

-6. Provide documentation for your program (limited to 4 pages including screen shots).
-Include a short description of the problem-solving phase and the implementation of your program, as well as an account of its limitations and possible improvements.
-In addition, as part of the documentation, provide evidence of testing.
-You must supply and explain the choice of values, which you used to test your program and the answers, which the program gave.
-You should also document any particular cases for which your program fails, or better add code to your program to make sure that they do not occur.